Serving the Greater Detroit Region

 Gary and his wife Colleen have three children: Gary Jr., Madeleine and Alana.

-Gary serves on the Financial Services Committee and the Small Business Committee.
+Gary serves on the Financial Services Committee.

 Media Contact Information